 Our feelings changed rather dramatically once we tasted fresh heirloom garlic that a friend brought us from his brother’s organic farm in Virginia.
 At that moment, we realized that we’d never actually had “real” garlic before.

-We learned that these differences were due to the fact that most garlic we’d ever tasted was probably from a strong, single-noted, white “softnecked” variety less acclaimed for its flavor, than its ability to store well during its multi-month transport from China to a nearby grocery store.
+We learned that these flavor differences were due to the fact that most garlic we’d ever tasted was probably from a less complex “softneck” garlic variety.
+Softneck garlic is less acclaimed for its flavor, than its ability to store well during its multi-month transport from China to a nearby grocery store.

-- Would rather save a penny by purchasing foreign-grown garlic from thousands of miles away rather than support local organic farmers living in their communities.
+- Would rather save a penny by purchasing foreign-grown garlic from thousands of miles away than support local organic farmers living in their communities.